How the Private Voice Took Hold

 MySpace, YouTube, and the Blog Era

 As recording moved into bedrooms and home studios, distribution shifted online.
-In the mid-2000s, websites like MySpace let musicians upload tracks directly to their profile pages.
-Listeners could discover new artists without relying solely on radio or physical media.
-The labels were less strict, but they weren’t completely gone.
+In the mid-2000s, sites such as MySpace let musicians upload tracks directly to profile pages and build audiences without waiting for radio or physical distribution.

 MySpace was both a stage and a social network.
 Artists gained fans by interacting with them directly.
 The profile page became a small public room where songs and personal updates existed side by side.
 This format made singer-songwriters and indie folk musicians feel closer to each other.
 Fans did not see a distant figure.
 They found a username, a photo, and a set of tracks in the conversation.